Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will you divide the entire team into sub-teams assigned to complete specific tasks?
   - Specify tasks that need to be completed

+    When dividing the entire team into sub-teams, the first step is realizing all the tasks that need to be accomplished.
+This includes making an expansive list of tasks and taking care not to overlook details even if they seem unimportant.

   - Divide tasks into categories of labor

+    Once a comprehensive list of tasks exists, the next step is to divide these tasks according to category of labor.
+The distribution of tasks should be as even as possible while remaining accurate.

   - Divide team into categories of labor
+    Once tasks have been divided accordingly, it will be possible to divide the team into sub-teams to complete tasks.
+Each sub-team should contain members with different skills so that groups can divide their assigned labor accordingly.
+    For example, each group should have a `Project Manager` that is able to
   - Assign tasks to team members by category
 - How will you ensure everyone has the opportunity to master all software engineering skills?